-4. Project Tax Increment Revenues and Borrowing Capacity and Determine Required Maximum Indebtedness account development and redevelopment opportunity sites, land use regulations and the impacts of the anticipated urban renewal investments.
+4. Project Tax Increment Revenues and Borrowing Capacity and Determine Required Maximum Indebtedness

 The financial analysis is a critical part of the Proposed Amendment and the Amendment Report, and is the basis for the City Council making a finding that the Proposed Amendment is economically feasible.
 We will project the tax increment revenues likely to be available for the Plan, identifying and taking into